 All persons interested in the development of labor union communications shall be eligible for individual associate membership.
 Recognized organizations allied with or supporting the objectives of bona fide labor organizations as noted in Section 1 of this Article shall be eligible for associate membership, and representatives of such organizations shall participate in the activities and meetings of the Council on the same basis as individual associate members.
-Such membership shall have voice but no vote in business meetings of the Council.
-Neither shall they be eligible for elective office of the Council.

 Candidates shall make application for membership to the Treasurer of the Council.
 Names of applicants for membership must be presented to the Executive Board of the Council for approval or rejection.
 Approval shall be by simple majority.
 Failure to pay dues within three months after due date and written notice by the Treasurer shall be cause for loss of membership.

 Article IV — Dues

 Dues for each calendar year will be set by the prior year’s Convention.
 Annual dues for labor organizations shall be based on their membership.